top of page

 REVIEWS

-W. Davis reviewed in the United States
+W. Davis reviewed in the

 "Children of Genesis, just like this author's earlier works, is well written and provides valuable insight into biblical history.
 As one who studies the bible for spiritual insight and guidance, I am always intrigued and curious about the historical background, chronology and relationships of the various nations."